Introducing Te Pūkenga – New Zealand Institute of Skills and Technology

 Vocational education in Aotearoa – New Zealand is changing to put learners at the centre of everything we do.

 This is a really exciting time to be learning and working with us.
-Because right now, MIT is helping to build a training system that fits around your life and communities, allowing you to access the skills needed to make the most of your future.
+Because right now, we are helping to build a training system that fits around your life and communities, allowing you to access the skills needed to make the most of your future.

 When you choose to study with our institute, you have the strength of Te Pūkenga – the country’s largest tertiary provider - behind you.
-Te Pūkenga is a national network of polytechnics, ITOs and institutes of technology including MIT.
+Te Pūkenga is a national network comprising the country’s polytechnics, ITOs and institutes of technology including MIT.

 The mahi to bring all these different organisations from across the country together to deliver the best outcomes for all students has been a big effort.
 We had to make sure we had heard the views, ideas and lived experiences of the thousands learning, working and relying on our sector.

-From the beginning of next year, we will take another big step forward in this journey when the national network comes becomes a single body forming one of the largest tertiary institutions in the world.
+On 1 October 2022, MIT officially joined the national network which as a single body forms one of the largest tertiary institutions in the world.

 We want our students to understand what this means for them.
 You can find the answers to some of the key questions about the transition on the frequently asked questions (FAQ) page.